 There are plenty of websites also listing plots for sale such as Rightmove, Plotsearch and Plotfinder.

-To view the indicative floorplans of our houses you need to register with us.
+To view the floorplans of our houses you need to register with us and become a Member.
 Use the 'register' link on the left hand menu bar.
-Once you have registered with us you will be able to log in at any time to view floorplans and other information about the designs.
+Once you have registered you will be able to log in at any time to view floorplans and other information about the designs.
+These floor plans are copyright protected.

 Obviously your choice of building plot is largely down to your own requirements but there are some basics to think about: